jollysolutions/acroof.github.io/services.md

 ## Firestone Rubber Flat Roofs

-The system is based on high performing EPDM rubber membranes and a limited range of accessories offering a watertight and durable roofing solution.
+The system is based on high-performing EPDM rubber membranes and a limited range of accessories, offering a watertight and durable roofing solution.

 Firestone RubberCover EPDM Roofing System is the ideal solution for small residential flat roofs and other extensions, verandas, dormers, porches, garages, carports, garden sheds, balconies, gutters and trailers.
 You name it.